owid/etl/docs/architecture/workflow/snapshot.md

 ## Metadata
-!!! warning "This is still being written."

-    Our metadata formats are still in flux, and are likely to change over the coming weeks.

 A Snapshot is a picture of a data product (e.g. a data CSV file) provided by an upstream data provider at a particular point in time.